The hot new toy for this year is called "X Squared". It consists of a square X

 Input Specification

-if the tile in the row and column of the grid has an X, or .
+if the tile in the .

 if that tile is blank.